rui-bernardino/cyloco/README.md

 # Install
 Just copy it to whatever you have a path to and set execute permissions.
 BAT file included in case you want to use this in Windows.
+## Requirements
+You do need Python3 in order to run this.
+I guess the stock libraries will suffice.

 # Usage
 Just pass it whatever you want to concatenate.
 If you specify nothing, it will open "\*.txt" and "\*.log" in local directory.